SpaceX Starlink Satellites Launch – Watch the Live launch from Cape Canaveral, Florida. See it Pass over UK minutes later – JUST USING YOUR EYES!

-Photographing the ISS is very worthwhile and gratifying.
+Photographing the International Space Station ISS is very worthwhile and gratifying.
 There are two basic methods; one being easy and the other being a little more difficult.
-Both methods are incredibly rewarding and good results can be obtained fairly quickly, once you have mastered the basics.
-Read the rest of this entry »
+Both methods are incredibly rewarding and good results can be obtained fairly quickly, once you have mastered the basics. (more…)

 Watch the first Soyuz launch from Guiana Space Center (CSG) in French Guiana